sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --budget.configPath        Path to the JSON budget file.
   --budget.suppressExitCode  By default sitespeed.io returns a failure exit code, if the budget fails.
 Set this to true and sitespeed.io will return exit code 0 independent of the budget.
   --budget.config            The JSON budget config as a string.
-  --budget.output            The output format of the budget.  [choices: "junit", "tap"]
+  --budget.output            The output format of the budget.  [choices: "junit", "tap", "json"]

 Screenshot
   --browsertime.screenshotParams.type, --screenshot.type                                  Set the file type of the screenshot  [choices: "png", "jpg"] [default: "png"]